Jeremy-Mohammed/WeatherComm/README.md

 ## Project Information

-Weather mobile application that pulls live data from OpenWeather Api and displays for users.
+Designed an android application that implements OpenWeatherMap API live data.
+The API calls from the OWM server to display current weather information from a specified city.

 **Tools Used**